Michal-Atlas/DawnStorm/system/index.md

 |Soul|resisting magic and torture, casting magic, overcoming horrors and fears|
 |Influence|persuasion, bartering with shopkeeps, underworld contacts|

-Each Stat is equal to 3 + Your Rank in the skill of the same name.
-In DawnStorm, when you are damaged or hurt, you will spend these Stats.
+When you are damaged or hurt, you will lose these Stats, but only temporarily, your maximum in the Stat always stays the same.
-For example: damage in combat spends `Body`, verbal put-downs cost you `Influence`
+For example: damage in combat loses `Body`, verbal put-downs cost you `Influence`

 **Regeneration** - Your stats regenerate after 8 hours of sleep, if you don't manage that amount, you regenerate only half if you slept at least four hours, otherwise one quarter.